About/Send Work

 ALOCASIA is edited by Sarah Clark, and is based in Philadelphia, PA.

 Sarah Clark is a disabled two-spirit Nanticoke editor, writer, and freelance editor and cultural consultant.
-They are Editor-in-Chief and Poetry Editor at ANMLY, EIC at beestung, Co-Editor of The Queer Movement Anthology (Seagull Books, 2023) and the Bettering American Poetry series, and a Board member at Sundress Press.
+They are Editor-in-Chief and Poetry Editor at ANMLY, EIC at beestung, and Co-editor of the Bettering American Poetry series, and a Board member at Sundress Press.
 They have edited folios for publications including the GLITTERBRAIN folio and a folio on Indigenous & Decolonial Futures & Futurisms at ANMLY, folios on Sound Art, “Desire & Interaction,” and a collection of global Indigenous art and literature, First Peoples, Plural at Drunken Boat.
 They were co-editor of two folios at Apogee Journal, #NoDAPL #Still Here folio, and their series WE OUTLAST EMPIRE and Place[meant].
-Sarah’s favorite plant is the anthurium warocqueanum. https://twitter.com/petitobjetb; https://linktr.ee/sarah_clark.
+Sarah’s favorite plant is the Cibotium barometz. https://twitter.com/petitobjetb; https://linktr.ee/sarah_clark.

 Site design by FEYXUAN.